Sept/Oct 2012 – Spice Up Your Seasonal Social Media

 Fall Festivals – In addition to grabbing last-minute travelers with Facebook or Twitter announcements, take advantage of the power of your DMO blog to highlight your fall offerings in a more substantive and SEO-friendly way.

-Here’s a good example: the Phoenix, Arizona “Hot Sheet” blog post on fall festivals in Phoenix.
+Here’s a good example: Green Bay, Wisconsin’s blog post about fall festivals.

 Monday Night Football/College Football – How about putting a flyer with a QR code in windows around town that leads to a special mobile-friendly football food promotion page on your website?
 Bring both visitors and locals into your restaurants!